instant-dev/api/README.md

 By default, functions **will not stream** even when a `@stream` is defined and `context.stream()` is called.
 They will simply accept parameters and output a returned response.
-In order to active streaming, you must pass a `_stream` parameter in the HTTP query parameters or body content - this will initiate a Server-Sent Event with content type `text/event-stream`.
+In order to activate streaming, you must pass a `_stream` parameter in the HTTP query parameters or body content - this will initiate a Server-Sent Event with content type `text/event-stream`.